-Competency Descriptor: This unit deals with the skills and knowledge required to effectively measure and maintain measuring devices, and applies to individuals working in the automotive service industry.
+Competency Descriptor: This unit deals with the skills and knowledge required to effectively

-ELEMENT OF COMPETENCY Pef PERFORMANCE CRITERIA Use a range of devices to measure/determine dimensions or variables 1.1 Selected appropriate device or equipment to achieve required outcome.
-1.2 Used correct and appropriate measuring technique.
-1.3 Measured accurately to the finest graduation of instrument, as appropriate to field or area.
-2. Maintain measuring devices 2.1 Undertook routine care and storage of devices to manufacturer's specification or standard operating procedure.
-2.2 Check and makes routine adjustments to devices eg "zeroing".
+- Use a range of devices to measure/determine dimensions or variables - 1.1 Selected appropriate device or equipment to achieve required outcome. - 1.2 Used correct and appropriate measuring technique. - 1.3 Measured accurately to the finest graduation of instrument, as appropriate to field or area. - 2.
+Maintain measuring devices - 2.1 Undertook routine care and storage of devices to manufacturer's specification or standard operating procedure. - 2.2 Check and makes routine adjustments to devices eg "zeroing".